Pearson-Higher-Ed/design/c/inputs/v2.2.0-beta.2/index.md

   - type: two column
     text: |
       ### Phone number w/ country code

-      #### Construction
-      The Phone number with country code input is made up of two parts that operate as a single control:
+      The Phone number with country code input is made up of two parts that operate together to provide a phone number value:

       - Dropdown for selecting country
       - Form field for inputting the phone number

-      #### Behavior

-      - If the user manually changes the current active country code, the flag should change to align with the user entry.
-      - If the user selects a new county code from the dropdown, the country code text should change to match the dropdown value selected.

     contents:
       - type: narrow image